 - Our monitoring programs continually review accounts for potential fraudulent activity.
 If we detect suspicious activity, Civista FraudEYE alerts you by email, phone or text to verify that you indeed conducted the transactions.

 - We reissue compromised debit cards.
-When the bank is noticed by VISA® of cardholders whose card information is compromised, we immediately notify affected customers with replacement card information.
+When the bank is notified by VISA® of cardholders whose card information is compromised, we immediately notify affected customers with replacement card information.
 By replacing compromised cards, we can help reduce fraudulent transactions.

 What you can do

 - Monitor your accounts regularly.
 It is important to monitor your accounts and contact us immediately at 1-800-604-9368 if you see any suspicious transactions.
 Did you know you can review your account balances and transactions daily using any of the following free services?